wazo-platform/wazo-doc/source/installation/installsystem.rst

 Installing from a minimal Debian installation
 =============================================

-Wazo can be installed directly over a **32-bit** or a **64-bit** Debian stretch.
-When doing so, you are strongly advised to start with a clean and minimal installation of Debian stretch.
+Wazo can be installed directly over a **32-bit** or a **64-bit** Debian 10 Buster.
+When doing so, you are strongly advised to start with a clean and minimal installation of Debian 10 Buster.

-The latest installation image for Debian stretch can be found at https://www.debian.org/releases/stretch/debian-installer.
+The latest installation image for Debian 10 Buster can be found at https://www.debian.org/releases/buster/debian-installer.

 Requirements